patricsteiner/minirel/README.md

 The Software is composed of five layers: the buffer pool (BF) layer, the paged file (PF) layer, the heap file (HF) layer, the access method (AM) layer, and the front-end (FE) layer.
 The BF layer is the lowest in the layered architecture of MiniRel.
 The HF and AM layers are located at the same architectural level on top of the PF layer, with the FE layer being the highest level.

 ## Buffer Pool Layer
+There are several tricky tasks in the BF layer to guarantee an effective and efficient buffer management.
+The following sections elaborate on our specific solution for different problems

 ### Finding a Victim
 The two interface routines BF_GetBuf and BF_AllocBuf both require a free page in the buffer pool.
 If there is already a free page available, then we can just pop the head of the freelist and use this one.
 If there are no free pages available though, we need to find a victim.
 To do this, we implemented the helper function `int BF_FlushPage(LRU* lru)`.
 This function tries to find a victim page, a page that is in the bufferpool but not currently pinned.
 If one is found, the content of the page (in case it is dirty) is written to the disk.
 After that, the page is removed from the hashtable and added to the freelist.